otenwerry/usg-news-automation/README.md

-A custom news summarizer that scans recent news and identifies events that are of interest to EIP.
-After outputting a list of 5 articles, these get sent into Slack through the Slack API.
+A custom Claude-based news summarizer that scans recent news, identifies events of interest, and sends them into Slack.

-While new iterations of the prompt can go through preliminary testing on the Claude website, they should ultimately be tested here: we have temperature set to 0, whereas the website does not let you modify temperature; and we have a system prompt, which you cannot set on the website.
+While new iterations of the prompt can go through preliminary testing on the Claude website (for free), they should ultimately be tested in the test.py file (about $1.30 per run).
+We have temperature set to 0, whereas the website does not let you modify temperature; and we have a system prompt, which you cannot set on the website.